top of page

 Fletcher "Stew" Stewart

-"Stew" Stewart is fifty, semi-retired, and still sharper than your best carving knife.
-Once rounder in frame and quicker in tongue, he met Ciaran and Emiya on the Uni steps back in the day and never quite left their orbit.
-An English actor and auteur with a Romanesque nose and a résumé that spans telly, cinema, and BBC broadcasts, Stew has penned The Poof Cook, a series of satirical novels, and unsparing memoirs that leave no sacred cow ungrilled.
+Fletcher “Stew” Stewart is fifty, semi‑retired, and still sharper than your best carving knife.
+Once rounder in frame and quicker in tongue, he met Ciaran and Emiya on the Uni steps back in the day and never quite left their orbit, becoming the “guncle” their children would grow up adoring.
+An English rogue with a Romanesque nose and a now‑trimmer torso, he’s built a CV that spans telly, cinema, and BBC broadcasts.
+More recently, Stew’s penned The Poof Cook, his cult‑favorite culinary tome, along with a series of satirical novels and unsparing memoirs that leave no sacred cow un-grilled.
 Possessed of a Wildean wit and a sixth sense for spin, he’s hosted chat shows, quiz shows, and nature documentaries with the kind of cheeky gravitas that makes producers swoon.

 Elias Schechter